 Memorial Student Center, located on Fifth Avenue on the south side of campus, was completed in 1971.
 Its name commemorates the loss of the entire Marshall football team in a 1970 plane crash.
 On the campus side a plaza is centered by a fountain designed by sculptor Harry Bertoia with 75 points at the top that represent those lives lost in the crash.
-The building houses offices of student government, student activities, and the minority student program.
-It includes a large central lounge, study areas, cafeteria, three dining rooms, snack bar, and meeting and conference rooms.
+The building houses offices of student government, student activities, the Center for African American Students' Programs, student affairs, Student Legal Aid, West Virginia Army National Guard, Faculty Senate, Campus I.D., Food Service, and Lesbian-Gay-Bisexual Outreach.
+It includes a large central lounge, study areas, cafeteria, restaurant with faculty/staff lounge, coffee shop, E-Post Office, recreation area, snack bar, and meeting and conference rooms.
 Memorial Student Center also houses the University Bookstore, which was renovated and enlarged in 1998.